SimoMazil/MemoryCardChallenge/README.md

 ## Feature

 * It has Ninja cat picture
-* It a score points
+* It has a score points

 ## Usage